Free Auto Insurance Comparison

 Med Pay insurance applies regardless of whether the insured or another driver was at fault.
 It even applies when the insured or the insured’s family are pedestrians on the street and are struck by another motorist.

-Despite the increasing popularity of pay-by-the-mile car insurance plans offered by companies like Metromile, they are currently not being offered in Nevada.
+Despite the increasing popularity of pay-by-the-mile auto insurance plans offered by companies like Metromile, they are currently not being offered in Nevada.

 No need to fret because Usage-Based Insurance programs (UBI) are active and available to Nevada residents.
 With these programs, you can get a discount based on how well and how much you drive.